moretticb/msgraph_query/README.md

 where:

 - `MSGRAPH_URL` is the url to the MS Graph API.
-Use the Graph Explorer as a playground to find out about everything you can retrieve and to craft your final url.
-Then, use it here.
+Use the Graph Explorer and play around with the possible example requests.
+Then, craft your final url and use it here.
 - `JQ_QUERY` is the `jq` query to navigate the API output, since it outputs JSON.

 It outputs an object in **javascript syntax, not JSON**.
 If you would rather have JSON, remove all the `sed` find-replace commands in `query.sh` and adapt it to your taste.